-Concert plus campaign: Clinton turns to celebrities in homestretch
+Clinton adds pop of celebrity in homestretch of campaign

 "It is a way to kind of take the edge off things because it tends to be more positive," Kasper said.

-The JLo concert is the first in a series.
 Next week, Clinton will take the stage with Jay Z in Cleveland, and then with Katy Perry in Philadelphia on Nov.
 5.

-A Harvard University poll this week showed that among likely voters aged 18 to 29, Clinton is leading Republican rival Donald Trump, a celebrity in his own right who starred in the reality television show "The Apprentice."
+A Harvard University poll this week showed that among likely voters aged 18 to 29, Clinton is leading Trump, a celebrity in his own right who starred in the reality television show "The Apprentice."

 But turnout is a concern.
-The exceptionally negative tone of this year's race for the White House has soured young Americans on politics, Reuters/Ipsos polling shows.
+The exceptionally negative tone of this year's race for the White House has turned off young Americans, Reuters/Ipsos polling shows.

 Presidential candidates have long sought to create buzz with help from celebrity pals, said Tevi Troy, who chronicled the strategy in his book "What Jefferson Read, Ike Watched, and Obama Tweeted: 200 Years of Pop Culture in the White House."